5T33Z0/OC-Little-Translated/00_About_ACPI/README.md

 "ACPI… the final frontier…".
 No, not really.
 But this is how overwhelmed most Hackintosh users feel the first time, they open an `.aml` file and look inside it.
 Understanding  what to make of all of it seems like an expedition of epochal proportions impossible to grasp.
 And that's who this introduction is for.
 But first things first…

 ### What is ACPI?
 **ACPI** stands for Advanced Configuration & Power Interface.
 It is an architecture-independent power management and configuration standard originally developed by Intel, Microsoft, Toshiba and other manufacturers who formed the ACPI special interest group.
-In October 2013, the assets of the ACPI Specifiction were transferred to the UEFI Forum.
+In October 2013, the assets of the ACPI specifications were transferred to the UEFI Forum.
 The latest version of the ACPI Specification was released in January 2021.

 The ACPI Form describes a machine's hardware information in `.aml` format and does not have any driver capabilities of its own.
 However, the correct ACPI is required for a piece of hardware to work properly, otherwise it can lead to boot failures or system crashes.